brendalutiku/helomicro/README.md

 git code . (on your git bash terminal)

 Run tests

-Coming soon
+1.Coming soon

 Deployment
-Coming Soon
+1.Coming Soon

 Authors

 Brenda Lutiku

-Github: Github
+1.Github: Github
-Twitter: Twitter
+2.Twitter: Twitter
-Linkedln: Linkedln
+3.Linkedln: Linkedln

 Future Features

-Add javascript
+1.Add javascript
-Add extra style
+2.Add extra style

 Contributing

-Contribution,issues and features requests welcome
+1.Contribution,issues and features requests welcome

 Show your support

-If you like my work give a star
+1.If you like my work give a star

 Acknowledgement

-I would like to thank Microverse and the entire team plus my fellow micronaunts for their support.
+1.I would like to thank Microverse and the entire team plus my fellow micronaunts for their support.

 <!-- FAQ (optional) -->